Ashish412406/cotterjoint-application/README.md

 # cotterjoint-application
 This is a application to Design the Cotterjoint.\
-To use this app first unzip the folder 'cotter joint by ashish'.\
+To use this app first unzip the folder 'cotter joint by ashish'.rar\
 open 'cotter joint app' folder.\
 scroll down and run 'cotter joint app' exe file.\